2026 Castafari Offshore Fishing Seminar Schedule

 Capts.
 Bryan & Taylor Sears

 This will cover from start to finish demonstrations on how to rig a stick bait.
 Whether you're presenting a mackerel, a pogie, or even a herring.
-Stick baits will often out fish live bait and if you don't know how to do it, you're missing out on hook-up opportunities. - 6:30pm – 7:00pm BAIT BONUS "Prep A Proper Bait Tray" NEW 2025
+Stick baits will often out fish live bait and if you don't know how to do it, you're missing out on hook-up opportunities. - 8:30am - 9:30am "Advanced Trolling At The Canyons" NEW 2026

 -